-Because we purchase our products internationally and from unaffiliated manufacturers, our business is sensitive to risks associated with international business and the lack of control of independent manufacturers.
+Because we purchase our products internationally and from unaffiliated manufacturers, our business is subject to risks associated with international business, the lack of control of independent manufacturers and reliance on imported products.

-Virtually all of our merchandise is purchased from foreign suppliers, including approximately 27% from China, approximately 16% from Bangladesh, approximately 16% from Vietnam and approximately 12% from Indonesia.
-As a result, we are subject to various risks of doing business in foreign markets and importing merchandise from abroad, such as:
+Virtually all of our merchandise is purchased from foreign suppliers.
+As a result, we are subject to various risks of doing business in foreign markets and importing merchandise from abroad, including from less stable and/or less developed countries, such as:

-- foreign governmental regulations, including but not limited to changing requirements with regard to product safety, product testing, employment, taxation and language preference in course of dealing; - the failure of an unaffiliated manufacturer to comply with local laws or ethical business practices, including concerning labor, health and safety and environmental matters; - financial or political instability; - the rising cost of doing business in particular countries, including China - fluctuation of the U.S. dollar against foreign currencies; - pressure from non-governmental organizations; - customer acceptance of foreign produced merchandise; - developing countries with less infrastructure; - new legislation relating to import quotas or other restrictions that may limit the import of our merchandise; - changes to, or repeal of, trade agreements and/or trade legislation; - new tariffs or imposition of duties, taxes, and other charges on imports; - significant delays in the delivery of cargo due to port security considerations, political unrest or weather conditions; - disruption of imports by labor disputes (e.g., including at ports in the U.S.) and local business practices; - regulations under the United States Foreign Corrupt Practices Act; and - increased cost of transportation.
+- new tariffs or imposition of duties, taxes, and other charges on or costs of relying on imports, including in connection with corporate tax reform and border adjusted taxation proposals being discussed in the U.S. Congress; - foreign governmental regulations, including but not limited to changing requirements in course of dealing with regard to product safety, product testing, employment, taxation and language preference; - the failure of an unaffiliated manufacturer to comply with local laws or ethical business practices, including concerning labor, health and safety and environmental matters; - financial or political instability; - · the rising cost of doing business in particular countries, including China; - fluctuation of the U.S. dollar against foreign currencies; - pressure from non-governmental organizations; - customer acceptance of foreign produced merchandise; - developing countries with less infrastructure; - · new legislation relating to import quotas or other restrictions that may limit the import of our merchandise; - changes to, or repeal of, trade agreements and/or trade legislation; - significant delays in the delivery of cargo due to port security considerations, political unrest or weather conditions; - · disruption of imports by labor disputes (e.g., including at ports in the U.S.) and local business practices; - regulations under the United States Foreign Corrupt Practices Act; and - · increased cost of transportation.

 In an attempt to mitigate the above risks within any one country, we maintain relationships with many manufacturers in various countries.
-In order to maintain and/or reduce the cost of our merchandise, we have reduced and will continue to reduce production in China and have moved and will continue to move production into other developing countries.
 We cannot predict the effect that this, or the other factors noted above, in another country from which we import products could have on our business.
 If any of these factors rendered the conduct of business in a particular country undesirable or impractical, or if our current foreign manufacturing sources ceased doing business with us or we cease doing business with them for any reason and we were unable to find alternative sources of supply, we could experience a material adverse effect on our business, financial position, results of operations and cash flows.

 Our vendor guidelines and code of conduct promote compliance with applicable law and ethical business practices.
-We monitor our vendor's practices; however we do not control these independent manufacturers, their labor practices, their health and safety practices, or from where they buy their raw materials.
-Any violation of labor, health, environmental, safety (e.g. fire or building codes) or other laws by any of the independent manufacturers we use or any divergence of an independent manufacturer's labor practices from standards generally accepted as ethical in the United States and Canada could damage our reputation and could have a material adverse effect on our business, negatively impacting our financial position, results of operations and cash flows.
+We monitor our vendor's practices; however, we do not control these independent manufacturers, their labor practices, their health and safety practices, the physical condition of their factories, or from where they buy their raw materials.
+Any violation of labor, health, environmental, safety (e.g. fire or building codes) or other laws by any of the independent manufacturers we use or any divergence of an independent manufacturer's labor practices from standards generally accepted as ethical in the United States and Canada could materially damage our reputation and could have a material adverse effect on our business, financial position, results of operations and cash flows.